silvenon/silvenon.com/readme.md

 Flow doesn't need to be run on per-file basis because it has a smart server running in the background, so running it across the entire codebase usually takes a fraction of a second. ⚡️

 Lastly, I wanted to add the actual pre-commit git hook that would run Flow and lint-staged.
-[Husky][husky] is an excellent tool for maintaining git hooks becuase it automatically installs them to my `.git` folder as soon as I run `npm install`.
+[Husky][husky] is an excellent tool for maintaining git hooks because it automatically installs them to my `.git` folder as soon as I run `npm install`.

 ## Netlify